pallets/flask/docs/installation.rst

 which this section will explain, but the most kick-ass method is virtualenv, so let's look at that first.

+Either way, you will need Python 2.5 or higher to get started, so be sure to have an up to date Python 2.x installation.
+At the time of writing, the WSGI specification is not yet finalized for Python 3, so Flask cannot support the 3.x series of Python.

 .. _virtualenv:

 virtualenv